Peer Connections

 For internal

-functions that are not typed or for any edge cases thatjedi
+torchfunctions that are not typed or for any edge cases thatjedidoes not accurately find, we manually provide annotations inclient/src/rtorch/rtorch/known.py.

 See